HakanEgeOzerol/baritone-noisium-neoforge/README.md

 # Baritone Noisium NeoForge - The Epic Debugging Saga

-## The Breakthrough! 🎉
+## Partial Breakthrough! 🟡

-After days of debugging, **WE HAVE ACHIEVED MOVEMENT!** This repository documents an incredible journey from complete failure to partial success in making Baritone work with complex mod environments on NeoForge 1.21.1.
+After days of debugging, **WE HAVE ACHIEVED BASIC MOVEMENT!** This repository documents an incredible journey from complete failure to partial progress in making Baritone work with complex mod environments on NeoForge 1.21.1.
+However, actual pathfinding execution remains broken.

-## Current Status: MOVEMENT ACHIEVED!
-(With Caveats)
+## Current Status: MOVEMENT ACHIEVED BUT NETWORK BLOCKED! 🚧

 **✅ WORKING:**
 - Path calculation (✓)